Growing Cannabis: Clones vs Seeds

 It's an important decision to make, because it is going to determine what timeline your garden is going to operate on, and largely influence the strategy you incorporate into your garden, especially if you plan on making clones to continue your cycle.

 Both options present their own benefits and drawbacks.

-One of the biggest benefits of starting with a clone, is that you know what you are getting, assuming the source you acquired the clone from is trustworthy and reputable.
+Benefit #2: This leads us to one of the biggest benefits of starting with the clone in that you know what you are getting – assuming the source you acquired the clone from is trustworthy and reputable.

-Another big benefit is that it speeds up the cultivation process.
+Benefit #3: Another big benefit is that it speeds up the cultivation process.
 Seeds take time to sprout and grow into a plant.
-A clone already is a plant, and is several weeks ahead of the process compared to a seed that has yet to be sprouted.
+A clone already is a plant, and is several weeks ahead of the process compared to a seed that has yet to sprout.

-Based off of my experience, which admittedly is no where near the level of some growers such as my friend Jorge Cervantes, growing from a clone is easier than growing from seed.
+Benefit #5: Growing from a clone is also easier than growing from seed.
 Clones are 'plug and play' so to speak, which is important for newbie cannabis growers.

-For those that don’t know what a taproot is, a taproot is a straight root growing vertically downward from the plant base, with forms the center from which other rootlets spring.'
+For those who don’t know what a taproot is, a taproot is a straight root growing vertically downward from the plant base, with forms the center from which other rootlets spring.'

 Basically, it's one really big root that other roots spring off of, as opposed to a bunch of tiny roots, as seen in the picture above.
 Many reputable growers believe that a taproot makes the plant stronger.

 Drawback #2: Some cannabis clones carry diseases and/or pests.